+What is RTI?
 Response to Intervention (RTI) is an approach that provides early and systematic support to students with learning and behavioral needs.
 Students who are underperforming are given interventions at increasing levels of intensity to accelerate the rate of learning.
-INcompassing Education can help implement RTI in your school by providing high-quality professional development and educational consulting.
+INcompassing Education can help implement RTI in your school by providing high-quality professional development for teachers.

 Response to Intervention involves research-based instruction, progress monitoring, and the use of data to make educational decisions.
 The objective of RTI is to apply interventions which are proven effective in randomized controlled trials.